The Silk Road Gallery is a shop in Sheffield’s Sharrow Vale Road run by Peter Bennion and Kay Wallace.

-We’re regular visitors to Ladakh, often called Little Tibet, where the Buddhist culture exists as an extension of the Tibetan plateau.
+We’re regular visitors to Ladakh where the Buddhist culture exists as an extension of the Tibetan plateau.
 Until China annexed Tibet and closed the border with India in 1949 caravans travelled from Yarkand to Ladakh with wool and salt in exchange for cotton and spices.
 Ladakh features in many of Peter's photographs in the Gallery.
-Some of our blogs feature photos and accounts of some of our trekking experiences in Ladakh.
+Our blogs include photos and accounts of some of our trekking experiences in Ladakh.

-In Rajasthan traders would rest by stepwells providing water and relief from the heat of the dry season.
+In Rajasthan traders would rest by wells providing water and relief from the heat of the dry season.
 Stepwells are another subject of Peter's photographs, a major passion and an ongoing project!
 They are subterranean architectural wonders built over the last thousand years to access water in a land where the water table rises and falls dramatically with the monsoon and dry seasons.
-Today they are mostly neglected, dry, forgotten, unseen, often hard to find and dramatically beautiful.
+Today they are mostly neglected, dry and forgotten, often hard to find and dramatically beautiful.

 We're passionate about living in Sheffield, it's full of Places We Really Love!